danja/transmissions/README.md

 After _No Code_ and _Lo Code_ comes _Marginally Less Code_

-**Transmissions** is a micro-framework which will simplify construction of small data processing applications in JavaScript (assuming you are already familiar with JavaScript and RDF).
+**Transmissions** is a micro-framework intended simplify construction of small pipeliney data processing applications in JavaScript (assuming you are already familiar with JavaScript and RDF).

+The code is in active development, ie. **not stable**, subject to arbitrary changes.

 A bit like `make` or a `package.json` builder.
+But much harder work (and fun).

 ### Status

-The code is in active development, ie. **not stable**, subject to arbitrary changes.
+**2024-09-02** Getting used as a serrrrriously over-engineered, feature-lacking static site builder, proof of concept is [Postcraft](https://github.com/danja/postcraft), as evinced by my [blog](https://danny.ayers.name/) (where, for now at least you will find update on this).
+But it mostly works as intended.
+Docs lagging.
+But now I have a documentation engine...

 Documentation will be lagging behind code, be incomplete and out of date.